-Did you know that some zero waste people produce no more than one jar of waste in an entire year?
+Did you know that some Zero Waste people produce no more than one jar of waste in an entire year?
 That's incredibly disciplined and not easy to accomplish.
-Especially if you're new to the zero waste lifestyle, it's easy to feel overwhelmed.
+Especially if you're new to the Zero Waste lifestyle, it's easy to feel overwhelmed.
 But if you change a few things you can already make a big difference - for the environment and for your own body and health.
 In the following, I will give you tips on how you can zero waste your home with simple means - room by room, step by step.
+Get started now! :-)

-If there is any place in your home where you should start with your plastic-free, zero waste journey, it's the kitchen.
+If there is any place in your home where you should start with your zero waste journey, it's the kitchen.
 Why?
-Because plastic is particularly harmful to our health when it comes into contact with food (especially hot food).
-So, it's important for a healthy lifestyle that you make your kitchen as plastic-free as possible.
+Because plastic is particularly harmful to our health when it comes into contact with food.

 The next garden party is sure to come.
 I've collected some ideas on how you can turn a plastic-polluting party into an eco-friendly, zero waste one.